Getting started with social in Office 365 – an End-User Guide

 3. Follow people, sites and documents of interest

-Next you want to add people to follow.
+Next, you want to add people to follow.
 To follow someone means that you will see their activities when you go to the “Newsfeed” page.
 Here you should add people whose activities are of interest to you in your role.
 This might include peers that have similar job activities as you that you can learn from, product experts who work on the same products as you whose work is of interest, your boss to better understand how he or she is investing his or her time and perhaps the General Manager to get a deeper insight of activities related to running the business.
 If you follow someone the person will receive an email notification ( if they haven’t changed the default settings).
 So you can’t follow someone “in secret”.
 Even though it’s seen as “good manners” to follow people back who are following you, you shouldn’t feel obliged to do so.

 To get started following people, on the Newsfeed page click “Following” in the menu and then click “Follow” to open up a window where you can add multiple names.

 This is a good way to start if you want to add multiple people at once.
 Whenever you want to add an additional person to follow just click on their name (wherever it is visible in SharePoint) and then click on “Follow” or click on the star icon next to their name.
 You can just as easily “unfollow” a person.
-The person will not get an email notification that you have stopped following them, they will however see that you are no longer listed under the list called “My followers”.
+The person will not get an email notification that you have stopped following them, they will, however, see that you are no longer listed under the list called “My followers”.

 4. Share what you are working on

 If you’ve never shared anything before you might want to look at what other people you are following are posting – and how they are posting.
 Common things to post when it comes to enterprise social networking is projects you are working on, customer deals you are engaged in, business trips you might be on, problems you are facing, and so on.
-In SharePoint you can use standard online microblogging capabilities such as mentioning someone using an @ symbol (that person will get a notification email if they haven’t changes the default settings), “liking” a comment will publicly show others your appreciation (it will also show the post on your own newsfeed for those who are following you), adding a hash tag # symbol with a keyword helps organize information into certain topics which is beneficial when searching for information related to that topic or if you want to “follow” that topic/tag.
+In SharePoint you can use standard online microblogging capabilities such as mentioning someone using an @ symbol (that person will get a notification email if they haven’t changed the default settings), “liking” a comment will publicly show others your appreciation (it will also show the post on your own newsfeed for those who are following you), adding a hashtag # symbol with a keyword helps organize information into certain topics which is beneficial when searching for information related to that topic or if you want to “follow” that topic/tag.

 5. Download the mobile app

 To stay up to date and to engage in the enterprise social networking even when you are away from your computer you can download the SharePoint Newsfeed mobile app.
 It’s currently available for Windows Phones and iPhones, this summer there will be a Windows 8 app as well.
-To get started with the app, just search for it on your device app store/market place and install it on your device.
+To get started with the app, just search for it on your device app store/marketplace and install it on your device.
 The first time you sign in you need to enter your SharePoint personal site URL, for instance: https://companyname-my.sharepoint.com, after that you sign in using your normal Office 365 username and password.

-With the SharePoint Newsfeed mobile app you can easily post pictures you have taken with your phone camera, write comments and stay up to date with the latest conversations in your organization.
+With the SharePoint Newsfeed mobile app, you can easily post pictures you have taken with your phone camera, write comments and stay up to date with the latest conversations in your organization.

 Make sure you have proper policies in place before you start

 Social networking in an organization should be properly planned and there should be guidelines and metrics in place for measuring the outcome.
-Even though many users are used to social networks like facebook and twitter you shouldn’t underestimate the need for training and guidance.
+Even though many users are used to social networks like Facebook and Twitter you shouldn’t underestimate the need for training and guidance.
 Please feel free to share this getting started guide, but be sure to have your company social networking objectives and policies in place before you do.

 (If you have difficulties reading this article, you can access the full article in pdf here)